jdelamer/csci-128/source/topics/intro.rst

 * We're going to be using a "partially flipped" classroom, with a "microlecture" format and lots of in class hands-on time

 * There are a few reasons for this:
     * It's been `demonstrated <http://www.sciencemag.org/content/332/6031/862.full?ijkey=GMW4zTHNMM1Tc&keytype=ref&siteid=sci>`_ that students from classes using the microlecture/work format outperform students from traditional lecture classes.
-The students are also report being happier and more engaged
+The students also report being happier and more engaged.
     * Listening to a lecturer droning on for hours isn't very engaging

 * A standard class works like this: